Beanzilla/nutra_paste/README.md

 ## How it works

 Once you get wood you can make a Nutra Paste Machine, this block once placed will produce Nutra Paste.
-Nutra Paste is a meal which provides half a hunger point or half a hit point of food, thus making it not prefered, but can be used to keep you alive.
+Nutra Paste is a meal which provides half a hunger point or half a hit point of food, thus making it not preferred, but can be used to keep you alive.

 ## What to change something?